The Pieps DSP Sport was released in 11/2013 and discontinued in 12/2020.

-The Pieps DSP Pro is the Sport's big brother.
-The Pro adds several features that, depending on your needs, are enhancements or unnecessary.
+The now-discontinued Pieps DSP Pro is the Sport's big brother.
+The DSP Pro adds several features that, depending on your needs, are enhancements or unnecessary.
 The features discussed on this page apply to both the Sport and Pro models.

 Old versus New: If you liked the "old yellow" versions of the popular Pieps beacons (i.e., the original Pieps DSP and the DSP Tour), you'll be stoked to see that Black Diamond has made these transceivers even better.
 Here's a summary of the changes between pre- versus post-Black Diamond versions of the DSP transceivers.

 Black Diamond obviously listened to feedback from their users and scoured BeaconReviews.com.
 The above changes, and the aggressive prices, once again position Pieps as an industry leader.
-You can't go wrong with either the Sport or Pro.
+You can't go wrong with either the DSP Sport or DSP Pro.

 Back to Basics